Portrait of Ellen Augusta Smith (b. ca. 1847)

 Watercolor and ink on wove paper

-A full-length portrait of a little girl wearing black shoes, a necklace, white pantaloons, and a pink, off-the-shoulder dress with brown dots on it, the sleeves about elbow length.
+A full-length portrait of a little girl wearing pink shoes, a necklace, white pantaloons, and a pink, off-the-shoulder dress with brown dots on it, the sleeves about elbow length.
 Her brown hair is parted in the middle and tucked back behind her ears.
-She holds a flower bloom in front of her and stands nearly full front to the viewer on a ground of grass and foliage with two pink, blooming carnation-like plants to the left of her figure, nearly as tall as she is.
+She holds a flower bloom in front of her and stands nearly full front to the viewer on a ground of grass and foliage with a pink-blooming plant to the right of her figure, nearly as tall as she is.
 There is an inscription in the lower margin.

-The 1/2-inch reeded, black-painted frame is probably a period replacement, and it has the modern of a black-painted screw eye substituting for a brass hanging ring at center top.
+The 1/2-inch reeded, black-painted frame is probably a period replacement, and it has a brass hanging ring at center top.